Epicœne, or The Silent Woman: Stage history and reception

 The play influenced at least two minor plays before the interregnum: Peter Hausted's Rival Friends (1631) and Jasper Mayne's The City Match (1639).

 After the Restoration, Epicœne was frequently revived and highly appreciated; in the course of a lengthy analysis, Dryden calls it "the pattern of a perfect play."
 The play was one of the first to be performed in London after the theatres reopened in 1660.
 Samuel Pepys's diary records several viewings of the play.
 The first, in early summer of 1660, seems likely to have been among the first plays performed after Charles II's return to London.
 Pepys saw the play again in January 1661, with Edward Kynaston in the title role.

 In 1664, Pepys saw the play at the Theatre Royal with Elizabeth Knepp in the title role; this was probably the first performance in which a woman played Epicœne.
 Over the next century, a number of celebrated actresses, including Anne Oldfield and Sarah Siddons, performed the part.
 Siddons, however, was directly associated with the play's departure from the stage.
 David Garrick and George Colman's updated version (1752), featuring Siddons, was a disastrous failure.
 Bonnell Tyler, echoing Reformation comments on the play, condemned Morose as ludicrously unnatural, and other reviewers were no kinder.
 Garrick replaced Siddons with a boy, responding to complaints that a female Epicœne was ludicrous.
 The revamped casting did not save the production, and Epicœne vanished from the boards for over a century, a victim of the falling popularity of non-Shakespearean Renaissance dramas.

 In 1935, Richard Strauss's opera Die schweigsame Frau, with a libretto by Stefan Zweig based on Jonson's play, premiered in Dresden.

 Notable performances

-Epicœne in America
+Epicœne in the United States

 Major American revivals of Epicœne have been rare.
 In Washington D.C., the Shakespeare Theatre Company produced the play in 2003, with Daniel Breaker starring as Truewit.
 The play has been performed only twice in New York in recent years: once in the 1980s at Jean Cocteau Repertory theatre and in 2010 as part of the "Anybody But Shakespeare Classics Festival" by (re:) Directions Theatre Company.